Optimal conversion from R\'enyi Differential Privacy to $f$-Differential Privacy: Preliminaries

 \begin{proposition}[Convexity and Symmetry of the RDP Privacy Region] For any $\tau \in [0.5, \infty)$ and $\rho \geq 0$, the RDP privacy region $R_{D_\tau}(\rho)$ is a convex set and is symmetric about $\alpha=\beta$. \end{proposition}

-\begin{proof} It is an established property that the R\'enyi divergence $D_\tau(P\|Q)$ is jointly quasi-convex in the pair of distributions $(P, Q)$ for all $\tau \in (0, \infty)$ \citep{van_Erven_2014}.
-Consequently, its sublevel sets are convex in the space of \textit{probability distributions}.
+\begin{proof} It is an established property that the R\'enyi divergence $D_\tau(P\|Q)$ is jointly quasi-convex in the pair of distributions $(P, Q)$ for all $\tau \in (0, \infty)$ \citep{van_Erven_2014}. \old{Consequently, its sublevel sets are convex in the space of \textit{probability distributions}.} Consequently, its sublevel sets are convex in the space of probability distributions.

 The privacy region $R_{D_\tau}(\rho)$ is defined as the intersection of two sets: